USPTO Examiner WRIGHT TUCKER J - Art Unit 2891

 Petition Practice

-When applicants file petitions regarding this examiner's actions, 34.3% are granted (fully or in part).
-This grant rate is in the 29% percentile among all examiners.
-Strategic Note: Petitions show below-average success regarding this examiner's actions.
-Ensure you have a strong procedural basis before filing.
+When applicants file petitions regarding this examiner's actions, 35.1% are granted (fully or in part).
+This grant rate is in the 23% percentile among all examiners.
+Strategic Note: Petitions are rarely granted regarding this examiner's actions compared to other examiners.
+Ensure you have a strong procedural basis before filing a petition, as the Technology Center Director typically upholds this examiner's decisions.

 Examiner Cooperation and Flexibility